Azure-Samples/contoso-creative-writer/README.md

 Once you've opened the project in [Codespaces](#github-codespaces), [Dev Containers](#vs-code-dev-containers), or [locally](#local-environment), you can deploy it to Azure.

-1. Sign in to your Azure account:
+1. Sign in to your Azure account.
+You'll need to login to both the Azure Developer CLI and Azure CLI:

+    i.
+First with Azure Developer CLI

     ```shell
     azd auth login
+    ```

+    ii.
+Then sign in with Azure CLI

+    ```shell
+    az login --use-device-code
     ```

     If you have any issues with that command, you may also want to try `azd auth login --use-device-code`.